Consulting Interview Dress Code: What to Wear to a Case Interview (2026)

 - Colors: White, pale blue, cream, or soft grey.
 Minimal or no pattern.

-- Neckline: Conservative — no décolleté.
-A standard button collar, mandarin collar, or simple scoop are all appropriate.
+- Neckline: Conservative, no décolleté.
+A button collar, mandarin collar, or simple scoop are all appropriate.

 Shoes

-- Closed-toe pumps or pointed flats in black, nude/beige, or navy.
+- Closed-toe pumps or pointed flats in black, nude or beige, or navy.

-- Avoid open-toe shoes, platforms, or very high stilettos.
+- Avoid open-toe shoes, platforms, and very high stilettos.

 Jewelry and Accessories